tueimage/gryds/README.md

 The package requires `numpy` and `scipy`.
 It has been tested on Python 2 with `numpy 1.13.3` and `scipy 0.19.1`, and on Python 3 with `numpy 1.15.4` and `scipy 1.2.0`.

+### Tutorial

+A Jupyter notebook that covers most of the available transformations and interpolations is available [here](notebooks/tutorial.ipynb).

 ### A minimal working example for randomly warping an image